vijayemmanuel/todo-mobile/README.md

 The project was thought to be used as an activator template.

+- The database pre-configured is an h2(default) and AWS RDS POSTGRES, so you just have to:

 #Running

-The database pre-configured is an h2, so you just have to:

         $ sbt run

 #Testing

 To run all tests (routes and persistence tests):

         $ sbt test